RiverBench/ci-worker/README.md

-# dataset-ci-worker
+# ci-worker
-CI worker for processing RiverBench datasets.
+CI worker for processing RiverBench datasets and other repositories.

 In the container, use `ci-worker <args>` to run the worker.